yungkee/Porfilio/README.md

-# Portfolio of Shouren Wang
+# Portfolio of Igor Levdansky

 A modern monorepo showcasing full-stack development capabilities, featuring a portfolio website, a decentralized token exchange platform, and an NFT marketplace.